 Changes in existing taxation benefits, rules or practices may also have a significant effect on our reported results.
 Both the U.S. Congress and the G-20 (Group of Twenty Finance Ministers and Central Bank Governors) may consider legislation affecting the taxation of foreign corporations and such legislation if enacted might adversely affect our future tax liabilities and have a material impact on our results of operations.
-For example, the Tax Cuts and Jobs Act ("2017 Tax Act") was signed into law on December 22, 2017.
-The 2017 Tax Act significantly revises the U.S. corporate income tax by, among other things, lowering the statutory corporate tax rate from 35% to 21%, eliminating certain deductions, imposing a mandatory one-time tax on accumulated earnings of foreign subsidiaries, introducing new tax regimes, and changing how foreign earnings are subject to U.S. tax.

-In addition, in prior years, we have entered into agreements in certain foreign jurisdictions that if certain criteria are met, the foreign jurisdiction will provide a more favorable tax rate than their current statutory rate.
+In addition, in prior years, we have entered into incentive agreements in certain foreign jurisdictions that if certain criteria are met, the foreign jurisdiction will provide a more favorable tax rate than their current statutory rate.
 For example, we have obtained an undertaking from the Minister of Finance of Bermuda that in the event Bermuda enacts legislation imposing tax computed on profits, income, or capital asset, gain or appreciation, then the imposition of any such taxes will not apply to us until March 31, 2035.
-Additionally, our Singapore subsidiary qualifies the Development and Expansion Incentive until June 2024.
+Additionally, our Singapore subsidiary qualifies for the Development and Expansion Incentive until June 2024.
 Furthermore, under the Israeli Encouragement law of "approved or benefited enterprise," our subsidiary in Israel, Marvell Israel (M.I.S.L) Ltd., is entitled to, and has certain existing programs that qualify as, approved and benefited tax programs that include reduced tax rates and exemption of certain income through fiscal 2027.
 Moreover, receipt of past and future benefits under tax agreements may depend on our ability to fulfill commitments regarding employment of personnel or performance of specified activities in the applicable jurisdiction.
 Changes in our business plans, including divestitures, could result in termination of an agreement or loss of benefits thereunder.
 If any of our tax agreements in any of these foreign jurisdictions were terminated, our results of operations would be harmed.

 The Organization for Economic Cooperation and Development has been working on a Base Erosion and Profit Sharing Project, and issued in 2015, and is expected to continue to issue, guidelines and proposals that may change various aspects of the existing framework under which our tax obligations are determined in some of the countries in which we do business.
 We can provide no assurance that changes in tax laws and additional investigations as a result of this project would not have an adverse tax impact on our international operations.
 In addition, the European Union ("EU") has initiated its own measures along similar lines.
 In December 2017, the EU identified certain jurisdictions (including Bermuda and Cayman Islands) which it considered had a tax system that facilitated offshore structuring by attracting profits without commensurate economic activity.
 In order to avoid EU "blacklisting", both Bermuda and Cayman Islands introduced new legislation in December 2018, which came into force on January 1, 2019.
 These new laws require Bermuda and Cayman companies carrying on one or more "relevant activity" (including: banking, insurance, fund management, financing, leasing, headquarters, shipping, distribution and service center, intellectual property or holding company) to maintain a substantial economic presence in Bermuda in order to comply with the economic substance requirements.
-There is no experience yet as to how the Bermuda and Cayman Islands authorities will interpret and enforce these new rules.
+It is still not clear how the Bermuda and Cayman Islands authorities will interpret and enforce these new rules.
 To the extent that we are required to maintain more of a presence in Bermuda or the Cayman Islands, such requirements will increase our costs either directly in those locations or indirectly as a result of increased costs related to moving our operations to other jurisdictions.